srcdslab/sm-plugin-ConnectAnnounce/README.md

 ConnectAnnounce is a SourceMod plugin designed to announce player connections with customizable messages.
 It supports threaded queries to prevent server freeze and integrates with HLstatsX for additional player information.

+> [!IMPORTANT]
+> For versions 3.5.0: If you are using an older version of the plugin, please perform the migration by [following the provided steps](#migration).

 ## Features

 - Announce player connections with customizable messages.